jakehow/nacha-ruby/README.md

 # Nacha

-This gem parses and generates Nacha ACH files according to the specification.
+This gem parses and generates standard Nacha ACH files according to the specification.

+Current Status: Under Development

 Goals:
 * Support the complete Nacha specification as closely as possible
+* Provide up to date support for changes to the specification while keeping support for historical variations
-* Provide interfaces that map to known patterns for existing ruby developers
+* Provide interfaces that map to familiar patterns for ruby developers
-* Dedicated Class for every record type in the specification
+* Provide a serializable format for storage and communication in modern systems
 * Provide access to raw data for manipulation where systems break from the standard
+* Provide a fully documented code base
+* Provide type signatures for all interfaces
 * Provide an extremely thorough test suite
+* minimal/no runtime dependencies outside of the stdlib
 * Provide a stable SemVer compatible release stream for long term production usage
+* Serve as an example for best practices in open source development of a ruby gem

 Non-Goals:
-* provide high level business operations that are not directly related to the parsing or generating of files
+* provide high level business operations that are not directly related to the parsing or generation of files
 * provide direct support for non-standard formats

 ## Installation